Working Towards an Energy Efficient Home

 On days that are not so sunny or in the evenings, you can save money by installing a heavier set of curtains.
 These curtains will help you save money on your heating bills as they will act as a very cheap insulation system.

 Step 4 – Change up your old appliances

 Most older appliances are just not as energy efficient as their newer counterparts.
 When trying to decide which type of new appliance to switch to, make sure you check which ones come with the stamp of approval known as “Energy Star”.
 This means that the appliance has been certified as energy efficient.

 Whilst you may not want to run out to the shops and buy a new appliance immediately, it is definitely worth considering when the time comes to purchase a new one.
-Doing so will save you a lot of money on your gas and electricity bills in the long run.
+Doing so will help you to get cheaper gas and electricity bills in the long run.

 Step 5 – Install some solar panels

 One great way to save money on your electricity bills is to install some solar panels on your house.
 Whilst this means a fairly large initial expenditure, a good system of solar panels can actually produce up to 75% of the electricity required to power your whole house.
 This means that once you’ve installed these solar panels, you’ll be receiving most of your home’s electricity absolutely free!